symkat/docs.markdownsite.com/content/hugo/_index.en.md

 MarkdownSite fully supports websites made with Hugo.

-Make sure that your website is fully built with `hugo -D` in the root of the git repository.
+Make sure that your website is fully built by running `hugo` in the root of the git repository.

 This will ensure that the `public/` directory has all of the files required to serve the website.